Email FacebookTwitterMenu burgerClose thin

 Where Can I Cash a Money Order?

-Money orders, a popular alternative to checks, provide a secure way of sending and receiving funds between banks.
-They especially come in handy for sellers when you don’t know or trust the buyer.
-Anyone can request or choose to pay through a money order.
-In any case, although it’s simply a piece of paper, it would be wise to still treat it as if it’s a check or cash.
+Money orders provide a secure way of sending and receiving funds between banks.
+They can serve as an alternative to personal checks and may be especially helpful for a seller who does not have a pre-existing relationship with a buyer.
+Anyone can request or choose to pay a retailer, private individual or other seller through a money order.
 To access the promised funds, you can cash or deposit a money order by following the steps below.

-Do you have questions about saving and financial planning?
+Do you have questions about saving and building a financial plan?
 Speak with a financial advisor today.

 What Is a Money Order?